kyma-project/kyma/docs/serverless/08-02-create-git-function.md

 type: Tutorials
 ---

-This tutorial shows how you can create a sample Function from Git repository based on [orders service example](https://github.com/kyma-project/examples/tree/master/orders-service).
+Create a sample Function from code and dependencies stored in a Git repository.
+The tutorial is based on the Function from the [`orders service` example](https://github.com/kyma-project/examples/tree/master/orders-service).
+It shows how you can fetch Function's source code and dependencies from a public Git repository that does not require any authentication method.

+> **NOTE:** Read more about [Git source type](#details-git-source-type) and different ways of securing your repository.

 ## Steps